qilimanjaro-tech/qililab/docs/introduction/platform.rst

     platform = ql.build_platform(runcard="runcards/galadriel.yml")

-where "runcards/galadriel.yml" is the path to a YAML file containing a dictionary of the serialized platform.
+where ``"runcards/galadriel.ym"`` is the path to a YAML file containing the :ref:`runcard <runcards>`, a dictionary of the serialized platform.
 This dictionary contains the information to connect, setup and control the laboratory.

 .. note::